How to set up AWS Session Manager

 sudo useradd new_user

-By default a newly created new user won't be attached to sudoers (/etc/sudoers.d/cloud-init) and thus won't have sudo privileges.
+By default, this newly created user will not be added to the sudoers file (/etc/sudoers.d/cloud-init) and, as such, will not have sudo privileges.

 Define what OS user will use IAM user

-There are two ways to specify what EC2 user have to be used when connecting through Session Manager:
+There are two methods to specify which EC2 user should be utilized when connecting through Session Manager:

 AWS Session Manager defining default user.